Noma 2.0 is a two-Michelin-star restaurant run by chef René Redzepi in Copenhagen, Denmark.

 The handmade pieces do not have any joints, there is no disturbance, no surprise, just wood, clean lines and embracement of the raw material.
 The new Wine Room provides a comfortable, sustainable and open working space for the sommelier.

-Following traditional ideas where Oak is often described as a winemaker’s spice rack and its flavour-imparts properties meant to complement the wine, the entire space is designed in oak.
+Following traditional ideas where Oak is often described as a winemaker’s spice rack and its flavour-impact properties meant to complement the wine, the entire space is designed in oak.

 One of the main Wine Room attractions is the custom-made Amager Table from our Amager Collection (table is now available for sale, see more here).
 The Amager Table is specially designed for Noma respecting the Scandinavian design traditions deeply committed to sustainability, simplicity, light, democracy and aesthetics.